jaujavi/acmeinc/README.md

 * `firstname` customer first name
 * `lastname` customer last name
 * `total_euros` total euros this customer has spent on products

+# What I do

+I decided to write this code using Python because I have to improve my knowledge of this programming language.